-- Records are electronic and held on CPOMs, which is password protected - When a child leaves the school, records are transferred via CPOMS to other CPOMS user schools or if the receiving school does not use CPOMS, printed and either hand delivered or sent through the mail by recorded delivery. - With respect to recruitment and pre-employment checks, records are kept on the Single Central Record and/or within each employee's personnel file.
+- Records are electronic and held on CPOMs, which is password protected - When a child leaves the school, records are transferred via CPOMS to other CPOMS user schools or if the receiving school does not use CPOMS, printed and either hand delivered or sent through the mail by recorded delivery. - With respect to recruitment and pre-employment checks, records are kept on the Single Central Record and/or within each employee's personnel file. - Records relating to any allegations of abuse made against staff or any low level concerns will be kept within each employees personnel file in accordance with appropriate guidance.

-If you have concerns about a child (as opposed to believing a child is suffering or likely to suffer from harm or is in immediate danger) Figure 1 (page 10) illustrates the procedure to follow if you have any concerns about a child's welfare.
+If you have concerns about a child (as opposed to believing a child is suffering or likely to suffer from harm or is in immediate danger) Figure 1 (page 12) illustrates the procedure to follow if you have any concerns about a child's welfare.